-When users log on to the base device, each tiered device is queried and the user can access each target server they have permissions to.
-See Configuring and Enabling Tiering (on page 138)for more information on tiering.
+When users log on to the base device, each tiered device is queried and the user's access to the tiered device's ports is controlled by the user groups and permissions set on the tiered device.
+See Configuring and Enabling Tiering (on page 130) for more information on tiering.
+See User Permissions in Tiered Configurations (on page 131) for examples.